tevko/easyCanvas/README.md

 ##Why?

 Working with canvas can be tough. easyCanvas simplifies that by exposing simple methods that enable a wide array of features, eliminating many of the headaches that come when working with the canvas element.
+Great for automation or those just starting out with the canvas element.

 ##Features
  - Set width, height, and color